VectorEngineering/vector-protobuf-definitions/sdk/server/node/docs/lead_scraper_service_api.md

 Retrieves a list of workflows for a given workspace
 <a name="ListWorkspaces"></a>
 # **ListWorkspaces**
-> ListWorkspacesResponse ListWorkspaces(accountId, pageSize, pageNumber)
+> ListWorkspacesResponse ListWorkspaces(accountId, pageSize, pageNumber, organizationId, tenantId)

 List workspaces